 This is the second post in a two-part entry.
 Read part one.

-- I saw a teacher treating her students like little adults, and those first graders responded accordingly by doing fourth-grade work and mastering parts of speech as if they were in high school.
+- I have seen a teacher treating her students like adults, and those first graders responded accordingly by doing fourth-grade work and mastering parts of speech as if they were in high school.

-(A regular, everyday English teacher, Mary Catherine Swanson, started AVID because she wanted to help her students be truly successful and find and believe in their greatness.
-In doing so, she demonstrated her own greatness.
-If you want to learn more about it, read Wall of Fame, by celebrated journalist Jonathan Freedman.)
+Greatness can be found on every campus and in every school.
+Perhaps you are one of those teachers on your campuses that exhibits greatness in such abundance that others aspire to be like you.
+Greatness is not always found in the most flamboyant or gregarious teachers.
+For example, a regular, everyday English teacher, Mary Catherine Swanson, was the one that started AVID because she wanted to help her students be truly successful and to be able to find and believe in their own greatness.
+In doing so, she demonstrated her greatness.
+(If you want to learn more about it, read Wall of Fame, by celebrated journalist Jonathan Freedman.)

-In those wonderful visits to your world, I saw many other elements of greatness in both the students and the teachers.
-We should all believe that we have the best students in the world and that they are certainly capable of being great.
+In my wonderful visits to the classrooms of great teachers, I have seen many other elements of greatness in both the students and the teachers.
+This privilege has helped me come to the conclusion that if we have progressed to the self-actualization stage in our careers, we should all believe that our students are the best in the entire world and that they are capable of being great.
 It is their right and our responsibility to help them achieve it.

-That brings me to the point of my post: How can we expect the students to aspire to be great if we are not doing the same?
-We all have a certain amount of greatness that we demonstrate frequently, but the biggest enemy of success (greatness) is an attitude of "That's good enough.”
+This thought, brings me to the point of my post: How can we expect the students to aspire to be great if we are not also aspiring for greatness?
+As demonstrated above, we all have a certain amount of greatness that we demonstrate frequently, but according to Jim Collins, author of Good to Great: Why Some Companies Make the Leap . . . and Others Don't, the biggest enemy of success (greatness) is an attitude of "That's good enough.”
 In that spirit, I would like to inspire all of us to do some self-reflection.

 - If I think of myself as at least a good teacher, what would I do differently in order to be a great teacher?